rsachdeva/illuminatingdeposits-rest/README.md

-# Illuminating Deposits Public Facing REST API
+# Illuminating Deposits
+# All command should be executed from the root directory (illuminatingdeposits) of the project
+(Development is WIP)

 <p align="center">
 <img src="./logo.png" alt="Illuminating Deposits Project Logo" title="Illuminating Deposits Project Logo" />
 </p>

+# REST API using JSON for Messages
 # Docker Compose Deployment

 ### To start all services: